DHRI-Curriculum/django-app/README.md

 ### v1.0-beta1

 _The features listed here are all featured with concrete outcomes and clearly defined scopes.
-If they do not have outcomes and scopes clearly defined, they should be reclassified as `v1.0` features, which should be considered the [backlog](https://www.scrum.org/resources/what-is-a-product-backlog#:~:text=As%20described%20in%20the%20Scrum,in%20a%20Sprint%20Planning%20event.) of version 1.0_
+If they do not have outcomes and scopes clearly defined, they should be reclassified as `v1.0` features, which should be considered the [backlog](https://www.scrum.org/resources/what-is-a-product-backlog#:~:text=As%20described%20in%20the%20Scrum,in%20a%20Sprint%20Planning%20event.) of the "final" version 1.0_.

 [Keep fragile data between ingestion = some form of backup functionality (**#421**)](https://github.com/DHRI-Curriculum/django-app/issues/421)